Duke-GCB/lando/lando/k8s/README.md

 ## Setup

-### Cluster setup
+### k8s Cluster setup
 Connect to your k8s cluster.

-Create a project
+Create a project where the jobs will be run
 ```
 oc new-project lando-job-runner
 ```

-Create a service account
+Create a service account that will be used by k8s.lando to create jobs.
 ```
 oc create sa lando
 ```

-Give this account admin priv (for now)
+Give this account admin priv
 ```
 oc create rolebinding lando-binding --clusterrole=admin --serviceaccount=lando-job-runner:lando
 ```